For Services & Prices Click Here: https://bit.ly/4251j3T

 The procedure takes up to an hour, depending on the size of the treatment area.

-Your doctor will start by drawing on your skin to mark the targeted areas of the body that will be treated.
-Then, they'll apply the handheld device of the Liposonix system to your skin's surface and move it across your
+Your therapist will start by drawing on your skin to mark the targeted areas of the body that will be treated.
+Then, they'll apply the handheld device of the Liposonix system to your skin's surface and move it across the treated area.

 As it heats your subcutaneous fat tissue 1.3 centimeters below the skin, you may feel mild discomfort, warmth, or a prickling sensation, but the treatment shouldn't harm skin or the surrounding tissues.